top of page

 S. Heijin Lee

-Using South Korean rapper PSY’ s 2012 viral hit, “Gangnam Style” as a case study, this chapter argues that an analysis of the uneven power dynamics and historical relationship between the US and South Korea and how these have shaped South Korea’ s music industry offers a rich methodology for thinking and writing about the transnational music videos K-pop produces.
-Devoid of an analysis that tracks the genealogies of power that shape cultural forms, analyses of music videos, and the stars that produce them, fall flat, often relying on stereotypes or generalized assumptions without centering the music itself and how imperial histories have produced hybridized global forms of music.
+Using South Korean rapper PSY’s 2012 viral hit, “Gangnam Style” as a case study, this chapter argues that an analysis of the uneven power dynamics and historical relationship between the U.S. and South Korea and how these have shaped South Korea’s music industry offers a rich methodology for thinking and writing about the transnational music videos K-pop produces.
+Devoid of an analysis that tracks the genealogies of power that shape cultural forms, analyses of music videos, and the stars that produce them, fall flat, often relying on stereotypes or generalized assumptions without centering on the music itself and how imperial histories have produced hybridized global forms of music.

 TreaAndrea M. Russworm and Jennifer Malkowski